MetTeam/KoobooToolkitSampleSite/README.md

 KoobooToolkitSampleSite
 =======================

-this is a sample project which used to demonstrate how to use Kooboo.CMS.Toolkit well.
+This sample demonstrates the use of Kooboo.CMS.Toolkit in Kooboo CMS.